Kenneth Gin Ying Doon: Arbitration (1976 to 2000)

+Gin was a council member in the Singapore Institute of Arbitrators in 1981, 1982, 1985 and 1986.
+In 1987, he became the President of the Singapore Institute of Arbitrators.
+In 1993, he was appointed as a member of the Panel of Accredited Arbitrators by the Singapore International Arbitration Centre and in 1997 was further appointed to the Panel of Mediators by the Singapore Mediation Centre.

 Personal life

 Gin met Wee Kit Lee on a fishing boat in when both of them were studying in University of Melbourne.
 Wee knew one of Gin's sisters and was invited by her to join for a fishing trip.

-Gin married Wee in 1956 at Wesley Church.
-Of their three children, two are graduates of the University of Melbourne and one graduated from the university of Oxford.
+Gin married Wee in 1956 at Wesley Church and they had three children.

 Gin died on 15 October 2021, at the age of 96.

 Awards and memberships

-In 1963, Gin was awarded the Pinggat Pentadbiran Awam, the Public Administration Medal - Silver for his work in Singapore's Public Service.
-Thereafter, Gin held many leadership positions during Singapore's Formative years after Independence in 1965.
+In 1963, Gin was awarded the Pingat Pentadbiran Awam (Public Administration Medal) - Silver for his work in Singapore's Public Service.

 From 1964 to 1966 Gin was also President of the Board of Architects, Singapore and from was also a member of the Master Plan and Building Control Committees and Industrial Facilities Committee of the Economic Development Board of Singapore.
 July 1966, Gin founded the Institution of Engineers, Singapore and was its first President from 1966 to 1968.
 Additionally, from 1967 to 1968, he was a member of the Jurong Town Corporation (Singapore's state owned real estate company) and from 1964 to 1967 was a member of the People's Association of Singapore (a statutory board that oversees neighbourhood grassroots communities and social organisations).
 From October 1972 to 1997, Gin also held the position of Chairman of the Advisory Committee to the Institution of Civil Engineers in Singapore.
 He was a member since 1966.
 From 1968 to 1987, he was Convener of the Membership Committee in Singapore for the Institution of Engineers, Australia.
 In 1967, he was chairman of the Singapore delegation to the World Power Conference in Tokyo, Japan.
 In 1968, he was chairman of the 11th session of the sub-committee on Energy Resources and Electric Power held in Singapore.
 In 1975, he was senior vice-president of the Metropolitan Young Men Christians Association (YMCA) in Singapore.
 From 1979 to 1983, he was the director of International Mapping Co.
 Pte.
-Ltd. and was council member in the Singapore Institute of Arbitrators in 1981, 1982, 1985 and 1986.
-In 1987, he became the President of the Singapore Institute of Arbitrators.
+Ltd.

 From 1988 onward, Gin became a member of the Strata Titles Board of Singapore.
-In 1993, he was appointed as a member of the Panel of Accredited Arbitrators by the Singapore International Arbitration Centre and in 1997 was further appointed to the Panel of Mediators by the Singapore Mediation Centre.